Sz-Tim/isRev/ms/msDraft.md

 Using definitions from the literature [@McCain2009; @McCain2010], I classified the ant elevational richness pattern along each gradient into one of six categories:
-(1) decreasing, where richness is highest at the mountain base, declining steadily with increasing elevation; (2) low plateau, where richness is consistently high across at least the lowest 300m before declining; (3) mid-peaks, where richness peaks >300m from the mountain base and with >25% greater richness than at the base; (4) low plateaus with mid-peaks, where richness peaks at least 300m from the base, but is also high across the lowest 300m; (5) increasing, where richness increases with elevation; (6) no pattern, where richness did not show a consistent pattern across elevations.
+(1) decreasing, where richness is highest at the mountain base, declining steadily with increasing elevation; (2) low plateau, where richness is consistently high across at least the lowest 300m before declining; (3) mid-peak, where richness peaks >300m from the mountain base and with >25% greater richness than at the base; (4) low plateau with a mid-peak, where richness peaks > 300m from the base, but is also high across the lowest 300m; (5) increasing, where richness increases with elevation; and (6) no pattern, where richness did not show a consistent pattern across elevations.

 # Elevational range size
 Seasonal temperature variation is more dramatic in temperate locations than in tropical locations.
 Consequently, tropical organisms experience a narrower range of temperatures annually and are expected to have narrower thermal tolerances [@Janzen1967].
-On mountains, this results in smaller elevational ranges in tropical species [@Janzen1967; @Ghalambor2006; @McCain2009b].
+On mountains, this results in smaller predicted elevational ranges in tropical species [@Janzen1967; @Ghalambor2006; @McCain2009b].
 Latitudinal trends in thermal tolerances and elevational range sizes have been detected in both vertebrate and invertebrate taxa [@McCain2009b; @Sunday2011; @ShelTewk2014; @Sheldon2015].
 While ants have not been evaluated comprehensively, small elevational range sizes have been noted along several tropical mountains, with many species detected at only one elevation [@LongColw2011; @Olson1994; @Samson1997; @Fisher1998; @Bruhl1999].